Skip to main content

 Physical network security

-botBrains inherits the physical networks, cabling, and data center perimeters from AWS, Hetzner, and DigitalOcean under their own ISO 27001 and SOC 2 certifications. botBrains doesn’t operate its own network hardware.
+botBrains inherits the physical networks, cabling, and data center perimeters from AWS and Hetzner under their own ISO 27001 and SOC 2 certifications. botBrains doesn’t operate its own network hardware.

 ISO 27001 mapping